-- (i) State, County, and City of Annapolis agencies administering mainstream resources; - shelter and nonprofit services providers; (ii) - (iii) organizations representing individuals diagnosed with mental health disorders, substance abuse, and HIV/AIDS; and - (iv) formerly homeless individuals, advocates, and others with roles, interests, and responsibilities in addressing issues associated with homelessness in the County.
+- (i) State, County, and City of Annapolis agencies that administer mainstream resources; - (ii) Emergency shelter and nonprofit homeless service providers; - (iii) organizations that work with individuals diagnosed with mental health disorders, substance abuse disorders, and HIV/AIDS; - (iv) organizations that work with other special populations including but not limited to veterans, youth, aging and victims of domestic violence and abuse; and - (v) formerly homeless individuals, advocates, and other County and State residents with roles, interests, and responsibilities in addressing issues linked with homelessness in the County.

-The Homeless Coalition holds Board Meetings on a monthly basis to develop policies and procedures for operations, including but not limited to, the adoption of a Governance Charter.
+The Homeless Coalition holds monthly meetings to develop policies and procedures for operations, including but not limited to, the adoption of a Governance Charter.
 These meetings focus on issues related to homelessness, such as affordable housing, education, mental health, substance abuse, and workforce development.
-The Homeless Coalition holds quarterly meetings to provide information on membership activities, trainings on new program resources and how to apply for them; as well as to offer feedback on the needs/direction of the Coalition and "housing first" strategies.
-In addition to monthly and quarterly meetings, there are various subcommittees that meet to address the coordinated entry into emergency shelters, chronic homelessness, and homelessness diversion for those in need of those services.
+They provide information on membership activities, trainings on new program resources and how to apply for them, as well as to offer feedback on the needs/direction of the Coalition.
+Committees meet to address coordinated entry into emergency shelters, chronic homelessness, homelessness diversion and prevention, and other focused topics and systems.